lkendrickd/httpapi/README.md

 ### service/handlers.py

 Contains the logic for various API endpoints, including health checks and metrics.
+Included a system-info endpoint that this readme will guide you through even though added you can see the implementation.

 ### service/logger.py